The DUI Traffic Stop: What To Do If You Are Stopped

-If you read newspapers or watch the nightly news you know that DUI arrests, and Miami DUI arrests are well-publicized.
+If you read newspapers or watch the nightly news, you know that DUI arrests are well-publicized.

 Celebrities like Paris Hilton, Nicole Ritchie, Lindsay Lohan, Mel Gibson, Donte Stallworth and Carmelo Anthony have either been arrested, going to rehab, or going to jail because of DUI convictions.

 With public pressure and intense legislation aimed at DUI, the possibility of beating a Miami DUI charge may seem remote.
 If you are concerned about being pulled over and charged with a DUI, or have already been charged, a conviction does not have to be in your future.

 When your freedom hangs in the balance, who you hire to represent you is critical.
 Let me help you make an informed decision at Jonathan B. Blecher, P.A.

 You can take steps to prevent an arrest and lessen the chances of losing your DUI case if you are arrested.

 - Get a designated driver.
 Before you even go out for a drink get a designated driver or have the phone number of a local cab company on your cellphone.
 Bars and restaurants will always call a cab for you.
 Being proactive and using your head can save lives as well as save you money in the long run.